Health workers take to the picket lines in Northern Ireland

 Paramedics are among the workers taking part at picket lines across the region on Thursday.

-Workers with the unions Nipsa, Unison, Unite and the GMB are staging the action.
+Workers with the unions Nipsa, Unison and Unite are staging the action.

 The 24-hour stoppage will be the latest full day of action taken by health sector unions as they press for safe staffing, better pay and improved mileage allowances.